nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

 ===========================  ============================================================================
 Style                        Description
 ===========================  ============================================================================
-Surface inclination          The ‘surface inclination’ style is a categorised styling depicting the
+Surface inclination          The ‘surface inclination’ style is a categorized styling depicting the

                              locations and the surface inclinations of the impervious surfaces.
 Area and dry weather flow    The ‘area dry weather flow’ style depicts the amount of dry weather flow